 I am writing this quickly to try to remember everything.
-I am also pretty tired after not much sleep last night and a long night tonight and so I apologize for any grammar and spelling errors.
+I am also pretty tired after a long night tonight and so I apologize for any grammar and spelling errors.
 Also, make sure to read my previous post before reading this post to get all the info in the correct order.

 WOW, this was quite a night!
 I arrived at my voting site at 6 pm, 30 minutes before voter registration and sign in was scheduled to begin.
 There was already a huge line.
 I was lucky to get the last parking spot in the parking lot.

 There were two lines, the shorter line for people already registered as Democrats and the longer one, where I stood for those not yet officially registered as Democrats.
 Obviously, you already had to be registered to vote to participate.
 I started to laugh to myself about Jill’s “circus comment” (see comments from previous post).
 Besides the lack of organization with the possibility of people in the crowd getting upset, the only thing close to a “circus” was the one interesting woman with purple hair.
 Purple sweater, shirt, skirt, and hair!

 The lack of organization and preparation for this large crowd was obvious.
 It made me think of some of the disorganization I have experienced in Italy.
 A couple of people were flipping out about waiting in the wrong line with no signs posted, but other than that, it was pretty peaceful.

 It took me 30 minutes to get to the front of the line where I then registered and got my little name tag with my district and precinct written on it.
 Once I got my name tag, I was shown to my district’s room (there were two districts voting at this site).
 Inside the room, there were five tables.
 I was from the largest precinct.
 Our one little table was not large enough.